 2. We decided to test whether AI adoption affects which skills developers consider more or less important for their work.

-3. We hypothesized that, in the context of AI, skills related to working with people and with AI itself would become more important, while skills related to writing code would decline in importance.
+3. We assumed that, in the context of AI, skills related to interacting with people and with AI itself may grow in importance, while skills related to writing code may decline.

 4. We asked participants to rank eight skills by importance: